 Career pathways in direct care

-The Direct Care Professional pathway gives caregivers a clear, portable way to grow from foundational skills to leadership roles, with optional specializations in high-need areas of practice.
+The Direct Care Professional pathway gives caregivers a clear, portable way to grow from foundational skills to leadership roles, while helping organizations standardize workforce development and track compliance.

 A ladder, not a maze

 Caregivers typically start at Associate Caregiver and progress through three Direct Care Professional levels.
-Along the way, they can add specialization badges that highlight focused expertise in areas like memory care, behavioral health, nutrition, transportation, management, and grant funding.
+Along the way, they can add specialization badges that highlight focused expertise in areas like memory care, behavioral health, nutrition, transportation, management, and revenue diversification.

 Direct Care Professional leveling system

-The leveling system is built to be intuitive for both caregivers and employers.
-Each level assumes the skills from the level before it and adds new responsibilities, competencies, and training hours.
+The leveling system is built to be intuitive for caregivers and employers.
+Each level assumes the skills from the level before it and adds new responsibilities, competencies, and training hours in a structure built for compliance and workforce development.

 Associate Caregiver